Oghma-Infinium/Modding-Guides/tutorials/Verifying your Modlist Install.md

 ![](https://raw.githubusercontent.com/iAmMe27/WoD/main/img/WJCLI.png)

-In the terminal window that opens, type in the following commands:
+In the terminal window that opens, type in the following command:

 `cd ..`